-Getting mad or sad - or even depressed - might be the fuel you need to move on.
+Getting mad or sad—or even depressed—might be the fuel you need to move on.
 In the case of a breakup, most people will feel bad, sad or depressed, but never give up hope, never give up on yourself, never give up on happiness.
 Find new ways to make yourself happy now that the other person isn't there.
 You'll see that you don't need him/her to complete you.

-Stay Away From Addicting Substances and/or Activities
+9. Stay Away From Addictive Substances and/or Activities

-Breakup's are one of those things that could serve as the perfect excuse to start drinking or maybe even taking up recreational drugs.
+Breakups are one of those things that could serve as the perfect excuse to start drinking or maybe even taking up recreational drugs.
 Don't!
 Just don't.
 S/he is not worth it!

 Addicting substances can also include food, especially sweets and carbohydrates.
 This is not the time to spend your life savings on Ben & Jerry's chunky monkeys and it's not the time to eat everything that crosses your path.
-You may feel better momentarily, but that feeling of well being lasts very, very little, and it will only leave you feeling guilty and with a few extra pounds.
+You may feel better momentarily, but that feeling of well-being lasts very, very little, and it will only leave you feeling guilty and with a few extra pounds.

 Some people use exercise or work as a drug.
 They spend 4 hrs daily in the gym to forget all their problems or they become workaholics and never leave the office.
-During a breakup we become more susceptible to become addicted to anything and everything, so as soon as you see a pattern of addiction or obsession, quit!
+During a breakup we become more susceptible to becoming addicted to anything and everything, so as soon as you see a pattern of addiction or obsession, quit!

-Reminder: if most of your friends are telling you that you have a problem, chances are you probably do.
+Reminder: If most of your friends are telling you that you have a problem, chances are you probably do.
 Don't get offended.
 They mean well.
 You should listen and look for help.

 I know this probably sounds like the last thing you want to hear right now, especially if the other person really did a number on you.
 Unfortunately, the faster way to healing is forgiving.